-Option Advantages Disadvantages Effective date of 1 July 2021 Transitional relief available to all entities (R&M compliant and non-compliant) which elect to early adopt No transitional relief to entities adopting from 1 July 2021 Stakeholders will have more time to prepare for the significant change to the financial reporting framework including education and collation of historical information Transitional relief may incentivise voluntarily early adoption The effective date would be consistent with the AASB's Due Process Framework that suggest an implementation period of 2 years Retaining transitional relief for those that early adopt provides an incentive to transition in a timely manner Software providers have expressed concerns about their ability to create templates in a timely manner and also the presentation of 'mixed' comparatives Effective date would not be aligned with the change in proprietary company thresholds.
+r stakeholders to transition: Option Advantages Disadvantages Effective date of 1 July 2021 Transitional relief available to all entities (R&M compliant and non-compliant) which elect to early adopt No transitional relief to entities adopting from 1 July 2021 Stakeholders will have more time to prepare for the significant change to the financial reporting framework including education and collation of historical information Transitional relief may incentivise voluntarily early adoption The effective date would be consistent with the AASB's Due Process Framework that suggest an implementation period of 2 years Retaining transitional relief for those that early adopt provides an incentive to transition in a timely manner Software providers have expressed concerns about their ability to create templates in a timely manner and also the presentation of 'mixed' comparatives Effective date would not be aligned with the change in proprietary company thresholds.
 Large proprietary companies would likely need to prepare GPFS prior to the effective date to be consistent with Treasury's expectations regarding GPFS financial report by large proprietary companies There is a strong desire for transparent and high-quality financial statements.
 The recent parliamentary inquiry highlighted even more the need for change in financial reporting.
-Delaying the effective date is inconsistent with this Option 2 No change to transitional relief and effective date Effective date would be aligned with the change in proprietary company thresholds The project will be completed more quickly, therefore responding to the strong desire for transparent and high-quality financial statements and recent parliamentary inquiry There are only a maximum of 7,295 entities expected to be Stakeholders are concerned they do not have sufficient time to prepare for such a significant change to the financial reporting framework including education and collation of historical information.
-However, research strongly suggests that deferring the effective date of new standards does not necessarily result in entities using the extended lead time to better prepare for the new
+Delaying the effective date is inconsistent with this Option 2 No change to transitional relief and effective date Effective date would be aligned with the change in proprietary company thresholds The project will be completed more quickly, therefore responding to the strong desire for transparent and high-quality financial statements and recent parliamentary inquiry There are only a maximum of 7,295 entities expected to be effected, and with the effect for the majority of these entities (5,589) expected to be limited to providing additional disclosures only coupled with the Stakeholders are concerned they do not have sufficient time to prepare for such a significant change to the financial reporting framework including education and collation of historical information.
+However, research strongly suggests that deferring the effective date of new standards does not necessarily result in entities using the extended lead time to better prepare for the new requirements, instead it is often used to delay starting to prepare.
+Software providers have expressed concerns about their ability to create templates in a timely manner and